jryans/debug-info-issues/basic/loop-unbounded-array-complex/coverage.md

 * State explosion with unbounded loops
 * Assume value expression constants have width of source variable
 * Treat `memcpy` and friends as alternative stores

+Results appear to be INCORRECT as of tool a013f43d:

+* Loop causes state explosion